The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Introduction

 \section{Introduction}

 The study of reversibility of diffusion processes was pioneered by A.N.~Kolmogorov in~\cite{Ko37}, with one of its first basic results being that a diffusion

-on~$\rr^N$ with constant diffusion matrix~$\sigma > 0$ and initial condition~$X_0 \sim \lambda$ is reversible if and only if there exists a function~$U$ such that $c = -\sigma \sigma^\mathsf{T} \nabla U $ and $\lambda$ is the unique probability measure whose density is proportional to $\exp(-\tfrac 12 U)$.
+on~$\rr^N$ with constant diffusion matrix~$\sigma > 0$ and initial condition~$X_0 \sim \lambda$ is reversible if and only if there exists a function~$U$ such that $c = -\sigma \sigma^\mathsf{T} \nabla U $ and $\lambda$ is the unique probability measure whose density is proportional to $\exp(-2 U)$.
 In all other cases, the time reversal of the original diffusion is a Markov process which is different from the original one.

-The question whether the reversal of a diffusion is itself a diffusion was explored and understood in the 1980s, most notably by B.\,D.\,O.~Anderson~\cite{An82} and by E.~Pardoux and U.~Haussmann~\cite{HP86}.
+The question whether the reversal of a diffusion is itself a diffusion was explored and understood in the 1980s, most notably by B.\,D.~O.~Anderson~\cite{An82} and by E.~Pardoux and U.~Haussmann~\cite{HP86}.
 When it is the case, it is natural to ask how distinguishable the two diffusions are: this more quantitative question\,---\,and its connection with thermodynamics\,---\,is the subject of the present paper.
 It has a long history in both the physics and mathematics literature, but we will only give references to the mathematically rigorous works on the particular aspects we are interested in.

-Both the original process observed during the interval~$[0,t]$ and its time reversal give rise to probability measures on a space of continuous functions; let us call them respectively~$\cP_t$ and~$\cP_t \circ \Theta_t^{-1}$.
+Both the original process observed during the interval~$[0,t]$ and its time reversal give rise to probability measures on a space of continuous functions (the trajectories, or paths); let us call them respectively~$\cP_t$ and~$\cP_t \circ \Theta_t^{-1}$.
 Using statistical tools to distinguish between these two measures is called \emph{hypothesis testing of the arrow of time} in~\cite{JOPS12,EPbrief}.
 To explore the basic questions in the realm of hypothesis testing, the log-likelihood ratio

 and its moment-generating function are of great significance;~$S_t^{\textnormal{LLR}}$ is sometimes called the \emph{canonical entropy production functional}.